krich11/easy-kme/certs/README-CA.md

 ln -sf certs/ca/ca.crt certs/ca_cert.pem
 ```

-**What this does:** Creates symbolic links that the Easy-KMS server expects:
+**What this does:** Creates symbolic links that the Easy-KME server expects:
 - `certs/kme_cert.pem` → points to the KME server certificate
 - `certs/kme_key.pem` → points to the KME server private key
 - `certs/ca_cert.pem` → points to the CA certificate